 - Very beneficial in infertility and asthma.

-Avoid this Asana if you’ve got injury within the hips, groin or knee region.
-You’ll use the wall for supporting the back if you are suffering from back problems.
+Avoid this Asana if you’ve got injury within the hips, groin, or knee region.
+You’ll use the wall for supporting the back if you are suffering from back problems. and explore yoga poses library.